OTKRyu/keycloak-casbin-flask/README.md

 keycloak-flask-blueprint is version that include decorators and add blueprint for authorization and authentication

+this repo assume that you test this repo in local environment. use this codes before you go further(ex)use actual DB, make stand alone server for keycloak etc).

 ## how to use

 - install keyclaok(https://www.keycloak.org/)